Story #3209: As a user, I have Repository Versions

 /api/v3/repositories/<uuid>/versions/<id>/removed_content/ - paginated list of content removed since the previous version

-#4 Updated by mhrivnak about 2 years ago
+#4 Updated by mhrivnak over 2 years ago

 There's an important bit of nuance to the "added" and "removed" attributes that's worth capturing.
 They are derived attributes whose state depends on the state of previous versions.
 You could define them as: